LewisWatson/carshare-ninja-pitch/PITCHME.md

 ## Flexibility

-Can handle: <!-- .element: class="fragment" data-fragment-index="1" -->

-- holidays <!-- .element: class="fragment" data-fragment-index="1" -->
+- holidays
-- sick days <!-- .element: class="fragment" data-fragment-index="1" -->
+- sick days
-- differing shift patterns <!-- .element: class="fragment" data-fragment-index="1" -->
+- differing shift patterns
-- differing distances, maybe you pick a member up on the way? <!-- .element: class="fragment" data-fragment-index="1" -->
+- differing distances, maybe you pick a member up on the way?

+### All gracefully handled

+---

 # Technical Overview